- Location: In the Alps in southeast France near Italy border; 187 km east of Lyon, and 183 km south of Geneva

 - Nearest International Airport: Geneva, and Lyon

-The ski areas include La Praz at 1300 m, Courchevel at 1550 m, 1650 m and 1850 m, and La Tania.
+The ski areas include La Praz at 1300 m, Courchevel at 1550 m, 1650 m, and 1850 m, and La Tania.
 All these ski destinations are part of Trois Vallees connecting Meribel, Val Thorens to Courchevel.
 These ski slopes in Courchevel France range from easy to the most difficult suiting the needs of beginners and experts alike.
 The environment varies from the sophisticated slopes of Courchevel 1850 to the rustic layout of La Praz.

 Courchevel skiing along a total stretch of 600 km of piste is made easy by the availability of lifts and cable cars.
 A total of 198 lifts comprising 87 drag lifts, 68 chairlifts, and 43 cable cars or gondolas carry you to the top of the different runs.
-The highest lift is of 3.2 km, while the longest run lift is of approximately 5 km.
+The highest lift is 3.2 km, while the longest run lift is approximately 5 km.
 You could select from 28 advanced runs, 146 intermediate runs, or 101 beginner runs to test your skills.
-There are facilities of nearly 475 snow cannons which spray snow to relatively thin pistes.
+There are facilities of nearly 475 snow cannons that spray snow to relatively thin pistes.
 Ski instructors are available for helping you on the snow slopes.
 In case you are a beginner, always take the help of an instructor in your skiing attempts.

 Accommodation and Dining

 In Courcheval, you might accommodate yourself in Hotel Les Tovets, Hotel Portetta, La Pomme de Pin, La Seizena, Bellecote, and Hotel de Charme Les Airelles.
 In addition to the numerous hotels of different categories, you could also select among chalets for your stay.
 Sonnier, Les Anemones, and Triolet are some of the popular chalets in Courchevel.